basxto/64boy_opscro/README.md

 Those are all bytes which are checked/needed by the hardware.
 I furthermore set cartridge type (0x147), ROM size (0x148), RAM size (0x149) so that emulators/flashcarts know which cartridges to emulate.

-If you have gnu coreutils, gnu make, dd and [rgbfix][] installed, you can recreate main.fixedheader.gb from main.mini.gb with `make main.fixedheader.gb`
+If you have gnu coreutils, gnu make, dd and [rgbfix][] installed, you can recreate 64boy_opscro.fixedheader.gb from 64boy_opscro.mini.gb with `make 64boy_opscro.fixedheader.gb`.

 HOW 64B ROM WORK